Enter Decimal Here

 Steps to Convert Decimal to Binary

-If you’re not using a calculator by side, you can simply convert a decimal number to a binary by using rest process.
-This means splitting the number by 2 recursively until you are left with 0, thus taking note of each remainder.
+If you’re not using a calculator, you can convert a decimal number to a binary using the rest process.
+It means splitting the number by 2 recursively until you are left with 0, thus taking note of each remainder.

 - Please write down the decimal number.

 - Write the rest of it on the right-hand page.
 It is going to be 0 or 1.

 - Divide the product of the division by 2 and note down the remainder.

 - Start to divide and write down the remainder when the division’s product is 0.